 What’s it like to live in the United States?
 Read this Expat Interview and discover a story of Priya – an expat in Fremont, California.

 She discusses the moving procedures to Fremont, how to deal with difficulties and culture shock, the cost of living in Fremont, California, and more.

-Fremont is a cool city in California’s famous tri-city area in the San Francisco Bay.
+Fremont is a fantastic city in California’s famous tri-city area in the San Francisco Bay.

 Central Park, Lake Elizabeth, Niles Park, and many more open spaces, along with friendly people, create a refreshing feel to this city.
 The school district is amazing here, and the roads are excellent.